-First of all, it’s JetBlue’s reputation for value.
-Whilst not a ‘budget’ airline in the traditional sense, JetBlue does not position itself as a full service carrier like it’s legacy competitors ether – which means its ticket prices can often be a lot lower.
+Whilst not a ‘budget’ airline in the traditional sense, JetBlue does not position itself as a full-service carrier like it’s legacy competitors ether – which means we can expect its prices to often be a lot lower.
 Management will have watched Norwegian’s struggles (even before the pandemic killed off its transatlantic ambitions completely) and won’t want to make the same mistakes.
 Equally, they know that transatlantic travellers are among the most knowledgeable and demanding out there.
-Market watchers are already predicting some very competitive prices as JetBlue seeks to grab some share early on, which – when coupled with a brand-new, spacious and comfortable onboard product, especially in the premium cabins – could be a winning combination.
+Market watchers correctly predicted competitive prices as JetBlue seeks to grab some share early on.
+Coupled with a brand-new, spacious and comfortable onboard product – especially in the premium cabins – the airline could be on to a winning combination.

 Then there’s the product itself.
 Remember that JetBlue fly A321 LR and A321 NEO – both narrow-body – aircraft, yet the Mint seating in Business manages to give every passenger their own suite with a lie-flat seat, a large seat back screen, storage and even a door, so the space becomes an enclosed cocoon.
 Passengers who snag the bulk head seats in the first row of the 24-seat cabin get even more space, with an additional seat where a guest can join them once at cruising altitude.

 The seats are Thompson Aero Seating’s VantageSOLO model, arranging in a 1-1 herringbone configuration that gives every passenger direct aisle access – so none of that annoying ‘having to step over your seat mate’ hassle.

 As JetBlue’s President and Chief Operating Officer, Joanna Geraghty says: